rokath/tip/docs/TipUserManual.md

 ## 2. <a id='id-table-generation'></a>ID Table Generation

 * We create a bunch of test files with data similar to those we want to pack in the future.
-  * For now `ti_generate` takes a longer text file, splits it into sentences and treats each as a separate sample buffer.
+  * `ti_generate` takes a single file and treats it as a separate sample buffer.
   * Also a folder name is accepted and all files are processed then.
 * We assume a longest pattern, like 8 for example.
   * `ti_generate` accepts it as parameter.
   * The longest possible pattern is 255 bytes long.
+  * For very short buffers, 4 to 8 bytes as maximum is recommended as max size N.
-* We take the first 8 bytes of some sample data and move that window in 1-byte steps over the sample data and build a histogram over all found pattern and their occurances count.
+* We take the first N bytes of some sample data and move that window in 1-byte steps over the sample data and build a histogram over all found pattern and their occurances count.
-* The same is done with all smaller pattern sizes, ergo 7, 6, 5, 4, 3, 2.
+* The same is done with all smaller pattern sizes, ergo N, ..., 3, 2.
 Not interesting are 1-byte patterns, because their replacement by an ID gives no compression effect.
 * The 127 most often occuring pattern are sorted by descending size and are used to create the file `idTable.c`.

 ### 2.1. <a id='id-table-generation-questions'></a>ID Table Generation Questions

 * It is not clear, if the this way created ID table is optimal.
 Especially, when pattern are sub-pattern of other patterns.
 That is easily the case with sample data containing the same bytes in longer rows.
 * Also it could make sense to use the length of a pattern as weigth.
 If, for example a 5-bytes long pattern occurs 100 times and a 2-bytes long pattern exists 200 times in the sample data - which should get preceedence to get into the ID table?
 My guess is, to multiply the pattern length with its occureances count gives a good approximation.
-* We could also just determine all pattern from 2 to 8 bytes length and then go byte by byte through the sample data and increment for each byte the pattern counter for the pattern containing this byte on the right place.
+* We could also just determine all pattern from 2 to N bytes length and then go byte by byte through the sample data and increment for each byte the pattern counter for the pattern containing this byte on the right place.
 * It could make sense, to build several ID tables and then measure how good the packing is with the different tables.

 ``` c